 Abstract The Chiral Magnetic Wave (CMW) is predicted to manifest a finite electric quadrupole moment in the quark-gluon plasma produced in high-energy heavy-ion collisions [1].
-This quadrupole moment generates a divergence in the azimuthal anisotropy ( $v_2$ ) of positively and negatively charged particles such that $v_2(+) < v_2(-)$ .
-This effect is proportional to the apparent charge asymmetry ( $A{ch}$ ) of particles in the same rapidity window.
-The $A{ch}$ dependence of $v_2$ has already been observed in the cases of charged pions and kaons [2, 3].
-We present preliminary STAR measurements of $v_2$ for protons and anti-protons as a function of $A{ch}$ from $\sqrt{s{NN}} = 200$ GeV Au+Au collisions for different centrality classes.
-The results are then compared with the previously reported results of pions and kaons.
+This quadrupole moment generates a difference in the azimuthal anisotropy (v_2) of positively and negatively charged particles such that $v_2(+) < v_2(-)$.
+This effect is proportional to the apparent charge asymmetry (A{ch}) of particles in the same rapidity window.
+The A{ch} dependence of v_2 has already been observed in the cases of charged pions and kaons [2, 3].
+We present preliminary STAR measurements of v_2 for protons and anti-protons as a function of A{ch} from $\sqrt{s{NN}} = 200$ GeV Au+Au collisions for different centralities.
+The results are then compared with the previously reported results for pions and kaons.
 Heavy Ion Collisions & Elliptic Flow When heavy ions collide, they almost never hit head-on.
 The nucleons that do not participate in the collision (spectators) produce a very strong magnetic field as they fly past.